micw/jenkins-k8s-pipeline/README.md

 This is an implementation of a Jenkins build pipeline which uses the Jenkins Kubernetes Plug-In to create dynamic build slaves.

+> :warning: Always use a tagged version for your produktive CI builds.
+Master branch may receive breaking changes at any time!

 ## Features